128technology/docs/docs/plugin_dns_app_id.md

 ```
 custom-apps gmail
     name gmail
-    domain-name .*.client-channel.google.com
+    domain-name *.client-channel.google.com
     domain-name accounts.google.com
     domain-name apis.google.com
     domain-name clients.*.google.com
     domain-name contacts.google.com
     domain-name hangouts.google.com
-    domain-name .*.googleusercontent.com
+    domain-name *.googleusercontent.com
     domain-name mail.google.com
     domain-name www.google.com
-    domain-name .*.gstatic.com
+    domain-name *.gstatic.com
     domain-name ogs.google.com
     domain-name play.google.com
 exit
 ```

 #### Deprecated Patterns
-The latest version is backwards compatabile with the `patterns` functionality however it is much more natural to use `domain-name`.
-Future releases will likely obsolete the `patterns` configuration field!
+The latest version is backwards compatabile with the `patterns` regex functionality for `custom-apps` however it is much more natural to use `domain-name`.
+In future releases, the `patterns` functionality will be obsoleted and removed.

 :::note
 The `.` character bears special meaning within regular expressions, and matches *any single character*.
 Because hostnames contain literal `.` characters, in order to explicitly reference a dot separator, you must prefix it with **two** backslash characters.
 I.e., to have a pattern match the hostname `www.128technology.com`, you would type it into the PCLI as `www.128technology.com`.
 The PCLI will render the double backslash characters as a single backslash when you `show` the configuration.